MortalWombat-repo/Fetal-Health-Classification/README.md

 **Important!**

-This project was developed on WSL(Windows subsystem for Linux) It is recommended if on Windows to install it using a [guide](https://www.howtogeek.com/744328/how-to-install-the-windows-subsystem-for-linux-on-windows-11/) or running it on UNIX/Linux environment.
+This project was developed on WSL (Windows subsystem for Linux) <br>
+It is recommended if on Windows to install it using a [guide](https://www.howtogeek.com/744328/how-to-install-the-windows-subsystem-for-linux-on-windows-11/) or running it on UNIX/Linux environment.

 1. cd into your desired folder and download the project